 The penis is ancient.
 Just in case you were wondering, the oldest known penis dates back 425 million years, and its fossilized remains belong to an arthropod dubbed Colymbosathon ecplecticos, which means “amazing swimmer with a large penis” in Greek.

 As the author Mokokoma Mokhonoana once wrote, “Even the world’s greatest actor cannot fake an erection.”
-This leads us on to the first penis fact of the day.
+This leads us to the first penis fact of the day.

 Another potential explanation is that REM sleep is linked with switching off cells that produce noradrenaline in the locus coeruleus, which is in the brainstem.
 These cells inhibit the tone of the penis.
 So, by reducing the inhibition, the penis becomes erect.

-Most commonly, it occurs in men who have died from hanging; scientists believe that it may be due to pressure from the noose on the cerebellum.
 However, it has also been reported following death by a gunshot wound to the head, damage to major blood vessels, and poisoning.